trungqhoang/Security-Analysis-CSGO/README.md

 Each folder contains different methods for accessing and modifying game data.

-Both folders contain similar implementations for the most famous hacks such as: auto-aim, auto-shoot, and wallhack.
+Both folders contain similar implementations for the most famous hacks being used today, such as: auto-aim, auto-shoot, and wallhack.

 #For educational purposes only.